mjdarby/Fic/Readme.md

 - isAttributeSet/setAttribute needs tidying up
 - Split rendering logic out into entirely separate class and loop
   - Preparation for creating GUI client?
+- So many magic numbers you can call me Penn AND Teller.

 ### Architecture / To Do
 - Input streams